gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 How do we train this model to select the best action?
 Well, we can't just run graphs through matmuls.
 We'll have to embed them into a vector representation somehow.
 I chose to use a graph convolutional network (GCNConv from [PyTorch Geometric](https://pytorch-geometric.readthedocs.io)).
 The GCN architecture allows us to train on graphs of arbitrary shape and size.

+This embedding layer sees the structure of the graph as well as one-hot encoded colors of the vertices as node features.

 > Graph attention layers have not seemed to provide an advantage over simple graph convolutions, however more data may be needed to see a benefit.

 After some experimentation, I found that including dropout and global max pooling improved training stability and led to faster convergence.
 The network uses a ReLU non-linearity between GCN layers and a final linear layer maps the graph embedding to a single scalar output.